cyberus-technology/hedron/docs/user-documentation/data-structures.md

 | SVM    | 2     | The platform supports AMD Secure Virtual Machine, and the feature has been activated.       |
 | UEFI   | 3     | Hedron was booted via UEFI.                                                                 |

-**Note**: Support for AMD SVM has been removed.
-SVM support will not be reported by Hedron, even on a system supporting it.
+**Note**: Support for AMD SVM and the IOMMU have been removed.
+Either of these features will never be reported by Hedron, even on a system supporting it.

 ## Capabilities